-The 'Devon Parent Carers Voice' aims to support children and their families at the first signs of need, to make sure they are safe, happy, healthy and well educated.
-T https://www.dpcv.org.uk/
+The Devon Children and Families Partnership Early Help strategy aims to support children and their families at the first signs of need, to make sure they are safe, happy, healthy and well educated through use of the Threshold Tool.
 All practitioners, whichever organisation they work for, must be able to understand the threshold for each level of need and recognise the shift in a child, young person or family's needs.

-The Devon Threshold Tool adopts the 'Continuum of Need' model which provides a multi-agency, whole-system approach to assessment, prevention and interventions for children, young people and their families.
+The Devon Threshold Tool adopts the 'Continuum of Need' model which provides a multi-agency, whole system approach to assessment, prevention and interventions for children, young people and their families.
 The adoption of this model provides consistency for professionals working across different services and geographical areas.